nats-io/nats.c/GOVERNANCE.md

 # NATS C Client Governance

-NATS C Client (cnats) is part of the NATS project and is subject to the [NATS Governance](https://github.com/nats-io/nats-general/blob/master/GOVERNANCE.md).
+NATS C Client (nats.c) is part of the NATS project and is subject to the [NATS Governance](https://github.com/nats-io/nats-general/blob/master/GOVERNANCE.md).